 We also have an Evening Book Club that meets the last Wednesday of every month from 7:00-8:15pm.

-New attendees are always welcome at these groups, and no registration is needed.
+New attendees are always welcome for thoughtful discussion and great company, and no registration is needed.
 Stop by the reference desk for help in getting a copy of the book, or put a hold in the catalog on the titles below!

 May 6 ~ Mr. Muo’s Travelling Couch by Dai Sijie.
 287 pages, published 2005

 After studying Freud in Paris, Mr. Muo returns home to introduce psychoanalysis to 21st century China.
 But his hidden purpose—to free his sweetheart, now a political prisoner—leads him to the sadistic magistrate, Judge Di.
 The price of the bureaucrat’s clemency?
 A virgin maiden.
 Muo’s quest will take him from a Chengdu mortuary to a panda habitat, from an insane asylum to the marauding Lolo people.
 He will lose a tooth, his virginity, and his faith in psychoanalytic insight.
 But his quixotic idealism will not waver, even as he comes to see that the chivalrous heart may have room for more than one true love.

 June 1 ~ The Hare with Amber Eyes by Edmund de Waal.
 418 pages, published 2010